niconunezz/KernelSmith/README.md

 - `tools/` - Command-line interface tools
 - `tests/` - Test cases and regression tests

+## Credits
+A lot of this code is based on Open AI;s Triton compiler and other open source compilers.

 ## License
 This project is licensed under the Apache 2.0 License - see the LICENSE file for details.